biglogic/goapi-elasticsearch/REadme.md

-## Go api to create index in elastic search
+## Go api to create index in elastic search and read config from yaml file

 - first install go package to create connection with elastic search